 The rehabilitator provides medical care, feedings, as well as natural experiences so that animals can be returned to their native environment.

-Wildlife rehabilitators must arrange for veterinary care and provide appropriate housing.
+Wildlife rehabilitators provide a lifeline for these animals.
+They arrange for veterinary care, feed them, and provide appropriate housing.

 WHY DOES WILDLIFE NEED TO BE REHABILITATED?

 Check out my wildlife rehabilitation book series!
-Available in paperback and Kindle on Amazon!
+Available in paperback and Kindle on Amazon and other book stores!
+Sign up for my email list to get notifications as I am currently writing more books for this series.

 The video below will show you step by step how to put together a car kit in case you come along an injured or orphaned baby animal.